 • Developing experiential learning modules for QU students

 • Engaging in academic service to the department, school, university, and profession

 Quinnipiac University is considering only those applicants who have valid authorization to work in the United States.
 Quinnipiac University does not sponsor employment based visas for this position.

 Applications must be submitted electronically and include a resume, cover letter, and contact information for three references on the application form.
 Consideration of candidates will begin immediately and continue until the position is filled.

 Inquiries should be directed to Sarah.Ferrero@quinnipiac.edu

-Quinnipiac University has a strong commitment to the principles and practices of diversity throughout the University community and welcomes candidates who would enhance that diversity.
+Quinnipiac University has a strong commitment to the principles and practices of diversity and inclusion throughout the University community and welcomes candidates who enhance that diversity.